 AI-assisted test development via MCP #

-Litmus exposes a Model Context Protocol (MCP) server with 12 tools that expose the datasheet → test workflow to AI assistants.
+Litmus exposes a Model Context Protocol (MCP) server whose tools expose run/query/authoring actions to AI assistants.
 The platform does not call LLMs itself — it only exposes tools that an AI agent drives.

 This page is the operational how-to: registering Litmus with each supported AI client.
 For motivation see concepts/why-ai-integration; for the end-to-end workflow walkthrough see datasheet-to-test; for the full inventory of shipped skills + sub-agents + slash commands see reference/skills.
 Per-tool MCP reference: api.md → MCP tools.